 We have seen how to chain requests in a Hurl file.
 In some use cases, you want to use data from one request and inject it in another one.
 That’s what captures are all about.

-In our quiz application, a user can create a quiz at http://localhost:8080/new-quiz.
+In our website, a user can login at http://localhost:3000/login.
 The HTML page is a form where the user can input:

 If we look at the page HTML content, we can see an HTML form: